top of page

 November 2024

 As we scaled, I realized that we needed to expand our team while also finding ways to get oil.
-I added Maaveer Ramamoorthy to the team to help with our marketing and outreach.
+Since his help in May, I added Maaveer Ramamoorthy to the main board to help with our marketing and outreach.
 Additionally, with the help of Maaveer, we were able to secure our second partnership with South Indian restaurant Madras Café

 December 2024